 When she goes back with Nick, underneath the glamor of the engagement party, there still exists the disdain, the supremacy deep in the bones of the elites who will never accept her and never see her as their equal.
 Nick’s insistence cannot suddenly change everyone’s mind, and Rachel will have to suffer the insincerity and hypocrisy of the elites forever.
 They might greet her, they might be nice to her, but both Rachel and they know that she will never be one of them.
 This is near-character assassination of Rachel.
 She’s presented as an earnest and pure soul, so why she would willingly subject herself to the eyerolls and being looked down on, for the rest of her life, I couldn’t possibly fathom.

-Aside from that, the all-Asian cast is commendable: it shows what multicultural representation in Hollywood and in the international media consumption market could look like.
-However, from a cultural perspective, the message of the film is less empowering.
-Essentially, the story presents a war of ideological values between the pan-Asian family-first culture and the Western desire for individual liberation.
+The all-Asian cast is commendable: it shows what multiethic representation in Hollywood and in the international media consumption scene could look like.
+However, from a cultural perspective, the message of the film stands less firmly.
+The story presents a war of ideological values between the pan-Asian family-first culture and the Western desire for individual liberation.
 At its core, the film seems to be praising the Western way of life and derogatory towards the Eastern one, painting it as the antagonist.
 The set location, even, is Singapore, a place with historically significant colonial influence and westernized allegiance.
 The old money Crazy Rich Asians of the film still have to fortify a colonial facade with a good-enough-British-accent or the British-style-of-life.
-All of this seems not just blatantly inaccurate of the mainstream way of life, but also socially wrong.
+All of this not only misrepresents the way of life for most Asians, but also renders a social verdict that ends up placing individualism above family.

 On the contrary, The Farewell, the 2019 title directed by Lulu Wang, portrays the family-first value of East Asian countries more accurately.
 The family wants the grandma to live her last days in peace, so everyone agrees to act in unison to protect her precious joy.
-There are no grand gestures, no luxurious setting, the shots are more commonplace, yet they strike with force more poignant than Crazy Rich Asians, probably because The Farewell is less about the idealized version of Asian life, and more about the elements of Asianness that affects a broader audience.
-The more unbiased presentation makes it more human.
+There are no grand gestures, no luxurious setting, the shots are more commonplace, yet they strike with force more poignant than Crazy Rich Asians, probably because The Farewell is less about the idealized version of Asian life, and more about the elements of Asianness that a broader audience can relate to.
+The more universal presentation makes it more human.

-I guess the takeaway is that Asians are cool and beautiful and smart, whether Constance Wu or Awkwafina, whether Rachel or Billi.
-There is nothing wrong with Asianness, there is nothing wrong with valuing one’s family — they are things we should embrace, and over the course of year, I’ve learned to embrace.
-There is no denying that Crazy Rich Asians is a good movie, and that The Farewell is a great movie, and both of them bring multicultural representation into the cinematic conversation.
-And I hope that with growing confidence of Asians everywhere, there will be more productions like these on the big screen.
+A mild takeaway from all this is that Asians are cool and beautiful and smart, whether Constance Wu or Awkwafina, whether Rachel or Billi.
+There is nothing wrong with valuing one’s family — they are things we should embrace, and over the past years, I’ve learned to embrace.
+Still, there is no denying that Crazy Rich Asians is a good movie, and that The Farewell is a great movie, particularly in that both of them tackles the problem of representation in the cinematic conversation.
+And I hope that with growing confidence of Asians everywhere, similar productions will continue to show up on the big screen.